-It is assumed that each dam fails by piping while at maximum capacity, It is further assumed that 1) the piping failure originates halfway up the dam face, 2) the dam fails under sunny day conditions with dry conditions downstream of the reservoir, and 3) no water is discharged from the spillway.
-The outflow (discharge hydrograph) from the breached reservoir is modeled using the NWS' DAMBRK model (within the Danish Hydrological Institute's MIKE 11 model), and data from historical breaches is used to estimate parameters controlling breach development.
+It is assumed that the dam fails by piping while at maximum capacity.
+It is further assumed that 1) the piping failure originates halfway up the dam face, 2) the dam fails under sunny day conditions with dry conditions downstream of the reservoir, and 3) no water is discharged from the spillway.
+The outflow (discharge hydrograph) from the breached reservoir is modeled using the DHI's MIKE 11 model, and data from historical breaches is used to estimate parameters controlling breach development.
 The DHI MIKE 21 model is used to route the reservoir discharge down the valley into the ocean.
 MIKE 21 routes unsteady two dimensional flows using the full Saint-Venant equations.
-Topography is described by USGS standard 10 meter DEMs with a vertical accuracy of ±7 to 15 meters.
+Topography is described by USGS standard 10 meter DEMs.
 The inundation maps produced by MIKE 21 represent the maximum water depth experienced at any given location.
 The inundation maps are not snapshots in time because different locations experience maximum flooding at different times.
 MIKE 21 also provides information on the time of flooding and water velocities.